- 1 Important tips for best management

 - be relatively free of weeds and disease

-- offer some resistance to erosion
+- provide resistance to erosion

-- to control weeds that have germinated
+- control weeds that have germinated

 Excessive or untimely tillage can: